 The daily crave is basically paying you in points to watch tv.
 This one is perfect for those times I’m doing other chores.
-Just make sure you reach over and click “Like It” or “Not For Me” whenever those buttons light up while you fold laundry.
-(FYI, I’ve never noticed a difference between clicking either button.)
+Just make sure you click “Like It” or “Not For Me” while you fold laundry.
+(FYI, I’ve never noticed a difference between either button.)

 Daily watch is similar in that you’re watching shows.
 This one is less worth your time.
-You only get a couple of points for watching 5 minutes to an hour of videos.
-I often skip this one (unless they have one that claims to be 3 minutes or less).
+I often skip it.

 Daily discover gives you points for shopping.
-Sometimes you can find chances to get points for signing up for email lists and other free things.
-Or if you were going to shop anyway, you can get points while you’re at it.
-But this isn’t something I do regularly.
+Sometimes you can get points for signing up for email lists and freebies.
+(I prefer Ebates for shopping.)

 Attempt a gold survey is their way of giving you points even if you try for a survey and don’t qualify.
-I like that they tell you how long a survey will take and how many points its worth.
-You’ll know if it’s even worth trying for before you click.
-If you’re waiting for an oil change and have more time, these can be worth it.
+They tell you how long a survey will take and how many points its worth.
+So you’ll know if it’s worth trying before you click.
+If you’re waiting somewhere and have more time, these can be worth it.
 If you complete a gold survey, you’ll get extra points.